keerin/keerin.github.io/_posts/2016-04-26-added-a-very-basic-cms.md

           $ rails generate devise admin
           $ rails generate devise:views admin

-I want to grant logged in users full CRUD access, but everyone else should only to have only read access.
+I want to grant logged in users full CRUD access, but everyone else should only have read access.
 To do this, I added the below to the posts controller:

           before_filter :authenticate_admin!, except: [ :index, :show ]
 {: .language-ruby}